Total metals & mining industry M&A deals in Q1 2020 worth $608m were announced in Australia, according to GlobalData’s deals database.

-In terms of deal activity, Australia recorded 50 deals during Q1 2019, marking an increase of 4% over the previous quarter and a drop of 10.7% over the last four-quarter average.
+In terms of deal activity, Australia recorded 52 deals during Q1 2020, marking a rise of 6.1% over the previous quarter and a drop of 1.9% over the last four-quarter average.

-The combined value of the top five metals & mining industry M&A deals stood at $1.32bn, against the overall value of $1.44bn recorded for the quarter.
-The top announced metals & mining industry M&A deal tracked by GlobalData in Q1 2019 was Hancock Corporation’s $591m acquisition of Riversdale Resources.
+The combined value of the top five metals & mining M&A deals stood at $429.45m, against the overall value of $608m recorded for the month.

 This analysis considers only announced and completed deals from the GlobalData financial deals database and excludes all terminated and rumoured deals.
 Country and industry are defined according to the headquarters and dominant industry of the target firm.
 The term ‘acquisition’ refers to both completed deals and those in the bidding stage.